callmephil/flutter_request_kit/README.md

 # ⚠️ WORK IN PROGRESS ⚠️

-This project is being actively developed and therefore might rapidly changes. feel free to ask questions & contribute on Github.
+This project is being actively developed and therefore might rapidly change.

 # Flutter Request Kit